 2. Residential hotels as defined by the California Health and Safety Code;

-3. Broadcast antennas, vehicle charging stations, utility pumping stations and treatment facilities;
+3. Broadcast antennas, vehicle charging stations, utility pumping stations, and treatment facilities;

-4. Sound stages and structures used primarily for the production and post-production of motion pictures and television.
+4. Sound stages and structures are used primarily for the production and post-production of motion pictures and television.

 1. The building did not have a Certificate of Occupancy or Temporary Certificate of Occupancy for the entire calendar year required to be benchmarked;

-2. The entire building was not occupied, due to renovation, for the entire calendar year required to be reported;
+-2.
+The entire building was not occupied, due to renovation, for the entire calendar year required to be reported;

 3. The demolition permit for the entire building has been issues and demolition work has commenced on or before the date the benchmark report is due for that calendar year;